kleverin/ME597-Fall2025/0-Setup/0-Instructions.md

 5. All individuals must submit work for all tasks, including any partnered tasks.

 ### Assignment
-1. Signup to Piazza using the following link: [ME597 Piazza](https://piazza.com/purdue/spring2025/me597as)
+1. Signup to Piazza using the following link: [ME597 Spring 2025](https://piazza.com/class/m5polffa8ss5jc).
 2. Verify that you can complete a test upload into Gradescope.
 We will create a test assignment in which you will have to load a simple text file compressed in *.zip format.
 3. Answer the pre-course survey available on Brightspace.
 The pre-course survey is only graded for completion.